Daily Gratitude Year 6- Day 101: Today, I am grateful we were born for a purpose.

 Imagine the courage it took to go before your King and husband to explain that you were not exactly what he believed you to be?
 Esther revealing her Jewish heritage could have meant her death, but it was the only way to save her people.
 Her courage in her youth... and Mordecai's actions as a prayer warrior... were bold and beautiful.
 They invited God to help write the story.
 This passage is an all time favorite of mine:

-"For if you keep silent at this time, relief and deliverance will rise for the Jews from another place, but you and your father's house will perish.
-And who knows whether you have not come to the kingdom for such a time as this?” - Esther 4:14
+"If you keep quiet at a time like this, deliverance and relief for the Jews will arise from some other place, but you and your relatives will die.
+Who knows if perhaps you were made queen for just such a time as this?” -Esther 4:14

 Nothing in Esther's lifetime was by accident.
 Her tragedy placed her uniquely in a position that would allow her to serve God with her best.
 She was something special and the King was drawn to her.
 Her strength, born of tough times, meant she knew who she was and to whom she belonged.
 She was King Xerxes queen, but she was a daughter of the One True King.